Anatomy

 collection

-input provides merchants with an intuitive search and select interface to choose a specific collection from their store.
+The collection input provides merchants with an intuitive search and select interface to choose a specific collection from their store.

-object (type can be imported from @weaverse/hydrogen
+Return: object - A WeaverseCollection object (type can be imported from @weaverse/hydrogen package).

 Example: